jc324x/fchk/README.md

 Functions in package `fchk` return `bool` values, indicating the status of files or folders.

-The name is reduction of "file check".
+The name is a reduction of "file check".

 ``` go
 // NotEmpty returns true if the target is an non-empty directory.